J-SNACKKB/FLIP/splits/meltome/README.md

 The cluster file `meltome_PIDE20_clusters.tsv` was used to create train/test splits.

-### Tasks
+### Splits

 The train/test splits were computed by splitting the clusters.
 80% of the clusters were used for training, while 20% were used for training.
 Cluster representatives were used for training while cluster components were used for testing:

-- `mixed_task`: uses cluster components for training and cluster representatives for testing (goal: avoid overestimaiting performance on big clusters in the test set)
+- `mixed_split`: uses cluster components for training and cluster representatives for testing (goal: avoid overestimaiting performance on big clusters in the test set)

-All tasks are contained in the `tasks.zip` file.
+All splits are contained in the `splits.zip` file.
 These are CSV with colums:

 - `sequence`: the AA sequence.
 May contain special characters!
-- `target`: the prediction target, which is float value (the task is a regression).
+- `target`: the prediction target, which is float value (the splits is a regression).
 - `set`: either `train` or `test`, if the sequence should be used for training or testing your model!
+- `validation`: When `True`, these are sequences for train that may be used for validation (e.g. early stopping).

 ### Cite